Thsi blogpost was written early on Tuesday Sept 10th

 None of this takes into account the contrasting positions of both Northern Ireland and Scotland compared to England when it comes to leaving the EU.
 In both Northern Ireland and Scotland majorities voted to stay in the EU and there is no evidence that this has changed since.
 A dis-United Kingdom is in prospect.

 Years of political uncertainty lie ahead of the UK.
 All the while the other two dimensions of “making Brexit work”, the agreement with the EU on future trading relationships and the changing geopolitical landscape have to be dealt with.
-It is to these two that we will return next week (Part II).
+It is to these two that we will return over the next two weeks (Parts II & III).

 Rather than a “stairway to heaven”, Brexit is turning into the “highway to hell”.